groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/ost-to-jpg.md

         - icon: "far fa-file-OST"
           title: " About OST File Format"
           content: |
-            OST or Offline Storage Files represent user's mailbox data in offline mode on local machine upon registration with Exchange Server using Microsoft Outlook.
-It is automatically created on the first use of Microsoft Outlook upon connectivity with server.
-Once the file is created, the data is synchronized with the email server so that it is available offline as well in case of disconnectivity from email server.
-OST files can user mailbox items such as emails, contacts, calendar information, notes, tasks and other similar data.
-Users can create emails and other data items in OST file even in the absence of connection to the server, but these will not be synchronized with the server.
-Once the connection is established, the local file is synchronized with the server again so that both the server and the local copy are at the same level of information.
+            OST or Offline Storage Files represent the user's mailbox data in offline mode on the local machine upon registration with Exchange Server using Microsoft Outlook.
+It is automatically created on the first use of Microsoft Outlook upon connectivity with the server.
+Once the file is created, the data is synchronized with the email server so that it is available offline as well in case of disconnectivity from the email server.

           link: "https://docs.fileformat.com/email/ost/"

     format:
         # format loop
-        - icon: "far fa-file-JPG"
+        - icon: "far fa-image"
           title: " About JPG File Format"
           content: |
             A JPEG is a type of image format that is saved using the method of lossy compression.
 The output image, as result of compression, is a trade-off between storage size and image quality.
 Users can adjust the compression level to achieve the desired quality level while at the same time reduce the storage size.
 Image quality is negligibly affected if 10:1 compression is applied to the image.
 The higher the compression value, the higher the degradation in image quality.

           link: "https://docs.fileformat.com/image/jpeg/"